 The first travel agency organized train excursions

-It's no secret that rains revolutionized the way we travel.
+It's no secret that trains revolutionized the way we travel.
 While things have come a long way since the introduction of trains, they set the foundation for us.
 The same is true for travel agencies— the first one came about after a train ride one momentous day in 1841.

 Thomas Cook Travels by Train